jundalisay/superb/content/en/research/socrates/parmenides/chapter-12.md

-+++
+---
-title= "Knowledge Arising From the Illusion" heading= "Chapter 12"
+title: "Knowledge Arising From the Illusion"
-# date= 2015-09-01
-date= 2021-12-20
+heading: "Chapter 12"
+date: 2015-09-06
-image= "/covers/parmenides.jpg"
+image: "/covers/parmenides.jpg"
-description= "The existence of the One not only creates the Whole and Others, but also the Illusion of separation to create the multiplicity" linkb= "/research/socrates/parmenides/chapter-11" linkbtext= "Chapter 11" linkf= "/research/socrates/parmenides/chapter-13" linkftext= "Chapter 13" icon= "/icons/soc.png"
+description: "The existence of the One not only creates the Whole and Others, but also the Illusion of separation to create the multiplicity"
-+++
+icon: "/icons/soc.png"
+---

 > *Superphysics note: Here, Parmenides calls the Illusion as not